Key Takeaways

 1. Lymphatic Vessel Activation

 The lymphatic system is the primary route for removing interstitial fluid.
 Lymphatic collecting vessels have smooth muscle in their walls that contracts rhythmically to propel lymph.
-PBM increases this lymphatic pumping by 30–40% (Maegawa et al., 2000).
-Additionally, PBM increases the sensitivity of lymphatic vessels to flow-mediated stretch, enhancing their responsiveness to fluid load.
+PBM is being studied as a way to support lymphatic and microcirculatory function, but protocols should be matched to the edema cause and medical context.

 2. Anti-Inflammatory Cytokine Reduction

-Inflammatory edema (the most common type) is driven by cytokines that increase vascular permeability — TNF-α, IL-1β, IL-6, and histamine cause endothelial cell contraction, opening gaps between cells that allow fluid to leak out.
-PBM reduces these inflammatory mediators by 40–65% (Bjordal et al., 2006), directly reducing the vascular leakiness that drives edema formation.
+Inflammatory edema is driven by mediators that increase vascular permeability — TNF-α, IL-1β, IL-6, and histamine can contribute to endothelial gaps that allow fluid to leak out.
+PBM is commonly discussed for its anti-inflammatory effects, but the clinical relevance depends on dose, tissue, and diagnosis.

 3. Nitric Oxide–Mediated Venous Return